ImNotMee/HealthTracker/README.md

 ## Check in/ Alert Sys:

+### COVID Cases - Geo Locator

+A call will be made to google maps API and to a backend database of covid cases which will grab thee cases and populate the map in this section

+This will provide the admin with information to select locations which regular users should be alerted about

 ### Add Location

 Same as regular users check in pages when trying to check in.